innoq/yarff/README_en.md

 # Assembly

+This process takes about an hour.
+Some preparation in advance can help reduce overhead (e.g. looking for the right cable).
+It is at the discretion of the mentor(s) how much to get done in advance.

+(You will notice that the assembly relies heavily on color codes.
+Contributions for a colorbind-friendly version are very welcome)

-This process takes about an hour. **Please read all the steps before starting!**
+**Please read all the steps before starting!**

 1. Place breadboard template on breadboard, aligning the end opposite to the arduino board to the edge of the breadboard.
 2. Insert arduino board carefully following template.
 Ensure that D-Pins (five through seven) align with the print on the template.
 Set breadboard aside.